agateau/pixelwheels/README.md

 [![Build Status](https://travis-ci.org/agateau/pixelwheels.svg?branch=master)](https://travis-ci.org/agateau/pixelwheels)

-Pixel Wheels is a retro top-down race game.
+Pixel Wheels is a retro top-down race game for Linux, macOS, Windows and Android.

-You can play Pixel Wheels alone or with a friend.

 ![Screenshot](fastlane/metadata/android/en-US/images/phoneScreenshots/4-gun.png)

-It runs on Linux, macOS, Windows and Android.
+It features multiple tracks and vehicles.
+And various bonus and weapons to help you get to the finish line first!

+On PC, you can play Pixel Wheels alone or with a friend.

 ## Attention!
 Warning!
 Achtung!